-I felt sure I might be prevented getting out of the Potteries, if I did not make an effort to get away privately, and as I was bound to attend the Manchester Conference, in quality of delegate from the excited district I was leaving, as well as being your representative, my darling boys,-why I set out on foot, with two hearty youths as companions, at half-past twelve on Menday night The droll adventures of that night I will record in another letter, for I must now be off to the Con-My brave brigade, Your faithful "General," THOMAS COOPER.
+I felt sure I might be prevented getting out of the Potteries, if I did not make an effort to get away privately, and as I was bound to attend the Manchester Conference, in quality of delegate from the excited disother contributions for the same.
+Some other local trict I was leaving, as well as being your representative, my darling boys, -why I set out on foot, with two hearty youths as companions, at half-past twelve

-Maraden's Temperance Hotel.
+The droll adventures of that night I will record in another letter, for I must now be off to the Con-

+My brave brigade, Your faithful "General," THOMAS COOPER.
+Marsden's Temperance Hotel,

 Wednesday Night, Aug.
-17.

-PS I have scarcely time left to tell you how I got Suffice it to say,-I was seized, taken before fine old Justice, examined before him as he sat up in bed, told him who I was and all about it; but they dared not keep me!
-This was at Buralem, at two a stand for the Charter, you will be already aware, by o'clock on Tuesday morning.
-I intended, with the two good lads who carried my bag and cloak, to reach blacclesfield by seven, in order to take the coach for Manchester; but as we had been detained by the Burslem authorities so long, we struck down for the Crewe Station, on the Birmingham and Manchester line of railway: and, after losing our way twice, we reached Crewe in time to have a hearty good breakfast before the train started.
-To my great delight, I got into the carriage containing my beloved Burstow, Campbell, and Ciarke, a young delegate from Ross, in Herefordshire.
-From the Star you willearn what was done at the Conference; I will not, therefore, take up valuable space by saying a word about it.
+17. PS I have scarcely time left to tell you how I got out of the Potteries.

+Suffice it to say,-I was seized, taken before fine old Justice, examined before him as he sat up in bed, told him who I was and all about it; but they dared not keep me!
+This was at Buralem, at two o'clock on Tuesday morning.
+I intended, with the two good lads who carried my bag and cloak, to reach Macclesfield by seven, in order to take the coach for Manchester; but as we had been detained by the Burslem authorities so long, we struck down for the Crewe Station, on the Birmingham and Manchester line of rail way: and, after losing our way twice, we reached Crewe in time to have a hearty good breakfast before the train started.

+To my great delight, I got into the carriage containing my beloved Bairstow, Campbell, and Ciarke, a young delegate from Ross, in Herefordshire.
+From the Star you will learn what was done at the Conference; I will not, therefore, take up valuable space by saying a word about it.
 Finally, my brave comrades, I am now about to set out, privately, from Manchester, after having just read the horrid piece of hypocrisy and crucity which the Morning Chronicle has chosen to insert against me, in its leading article of to-day.
 What villains are these scribblers for the Anti-Corn Law League!
-In order to clear themselves from the charge of originating the strike, they strive to incite the Tory Government to take my blood, or personal liberty, by pointing me out as an agent for the Tories!
+In order to On Thursday began a series of excitements, such as I clear themselves from the charge of originating the had hitherto been a stranger to.
+I was set down at strike, they strive to incite the Tory Government to twelve at noon, by the omnibus, at Wednesbury (called take my blood, or personal liberty, by pointing me out as an agent for the Tories!